 There is an overwhelming need for primary care providers who are equipped to care for a diverse population.
 Physicians, nurse practitioners, and physician assistants, as well as dentists and pharmacists, are all sought after to work in under-served primary care settings.
 Community Health Care has responded to this demand by developing one of the nation’s first inter-disciplinary residency program with a focus on providing quality healthcare accessible to everyone.
+Community Health Care provides medical, dental, pharmacy, and behavioral health services to our patient population.
 This is a unique approach to primary care residencies with multi-disciplinary providers teaching, learning, and working alongside each other.
 We are prepared to educate exceptional and compassionate physicians, nurse practitioners, physician assistants, dentists, and pharmacists.

 Family Medicine Residency